majickdave/majickdave.github.io/_posts/2025-03-04-form_templater_app.markdown

 ---
-title: "A New Chapter: Moving My Portfolio to Jekyll After 8 Years"
+title: "How I Built a form templater app in 2 days using NextJS, Supabase, and Vercel"
-date: 2025-02-24
+date: 2025-03-04
 author: "David S."
 layout: post
-tags: [jekyll, portfolio, web development]
+tags: [nextJS, supabase, web development, vercel]
 ---

 ## Introducing Form Templater: Your All-in-One Solution for Creating Forms and Templates